maxmurdoch/flock/src/pages/index.md

 stopWorrying:
   description: >-
-    The Flock Cover app leverages real-time data to provide drone insurance that's tailored to your flight, at the most competitive price possible.
+    The Flock Cover app leverages real-time data to provide drone insurance that's tailored to your flight.
+At the most competitive price possible.
   reasons:
     - icon: images/uploads/shield.svg
       text: >-
         Flock’s pricing is risk-dependent.
 So the safer you fly, the less you pay.
-Simple!
+It's as simple as that.
       title: Fairer pricing
     - icon: images/uploads/money.svg
+      text: >-
-      text: 'Insure your drone for as little as one hour, or up to a day.
-You decide.'
+        Pay for insurance only when you fly.
+Get covered for as little as one hour, or up to a day.
       title: Short-term insurance
     - icon: images/uploads/magnifying-glass.svg
       text: >-
-        Customise your drone insurance on a per-flight basis so you only pay for the cover you need.
+        Customise your insurance on a per-flight basis so you only pay for the cover you need.
       title: Total transparency
-  title: 'The smarter new way to insure your drone. '
+  title: The smarter new way to insure your drone
 kindOfPilot:
   description: Chances are we can provide insurance tailored specifically to you.
   products: